State-building: New Public Management

 In response to the unsuccessful attempts to strengthen government administrations, developing countries began to adopt market-oriented managerial reforms under the pressure of the IMF and the World Bank.
-New Public Management approach first emerged in New Zealand and the United Kingdom in the 1980s.
+The New Public Management approach first emerged in New Zealand and the United Kingdom in the 1980s.
 New Public management uses market-like reforms within the public sector to provide the government with the necessary power to implement a development plan for the economy while also using competitive market-based techniques to enhance public sector production.
 It changed public sector employment practices from career tenure positions towards limited-term contracts for senior staff, locally determined pay, and performance-related pay.
 Secondly, the provision of government services shifted towards contracts, franchising, vouchers, and user charges in an effort to promote efficiency in service provision to citizens.

 In this type of government, large bureaucracies within a ministry (the principal) no longer maintain their hierarchical structure but rather are composed of operational arms of ministries that perform the role of an individual agent.
 The strategy has been more prominent in liberal market-driven policy regimes like New Zealand, the United Kingdom, and the United States.
 Continental Europe has been more resistant to implementing this type of policy.
 In developing countries, the implementation of these types of infrastructure has been difficult because the markets for the delivery of services are imperfect and increase the danger of regulatory capture by companies.
 For successful implementation, governments must have the infrastructure to measure reliable performance indicators and the capacity to regulate the behavior of private providers.